19 Nov 10 Steps to be Successful on your Startup Company

 10.- Well, it looks like I’ll finally be able to get more people to join the team, other entities that can collaborate with us, right?

 That’s probably how it will be.
-And with that, your responsibility and your degree of commitment to all those who in one way or another have bet on you and the project increases in equal measure.
+And with that, your responsibility and your degree of commitment to all those who in one way or another have bet on you and your project increases in equal measure.
 It will also increase your obligations and the time you will have to devote to managing the company and generating documentation to inform investors and public bodies about the progress of the project.
 Remember to give priority to people over good professionals, as most things can be learned, but not to be a person you can generally trust.

 And because 10 are not enough, here the last one: